-' ' I C not request a hearing in regards to the action taken I understand I may only present matters regarding whether my di iving privileges sho uld be revoked or suspended and the time for the revocation or suspension if I request a hearir ng.
-I also understand I may present witnesses and be represented by counse el at my own expens e.
-Hearing Date: Hearing Time: restricted driving privile ges under this suspe s suspension/revocation or any violation of nsion/revocation is punishable under Article 92 of or Regulation) and will result in 2 additional years
+1. (FOUO) Receipt acknowledged.
+I do/do not request a hearing in regards to the action taken against me in the matters of case #T I understand I may only present matters regarding whether my driving privileges should be revoked or suspended and the time for the revocation or suspension if I request a hearing.
+I also understand I may present witnesses and be represented by counsel at my own expense.
+Hearing Date:Hearing Time: 2.
+(U) I understand that any violation of this suspension/revocation or any violation of restricted driving privileges under this suspension/revocation could result in more severe disciplinary action and will result in 2 additional years added to the original suspension period.
+1

-3. (U) I understand this letter shall serve as my temporary on-base driving license, but that my right to drive under this letter shall expire on the fourteenth day after the date of issuance of this letter, or on my hearing date, if I properly requested a hearing.
+B. (U) I understand this letter shall serve as my temporary on-base driving license, but that my right to drive under this letter shall expire on the fourteenth day after the date of issuance of his letter, or on my hearing date, if I properly requested a hearing.
 I further understand I am not permitted to drive off-base under this letter.
 Initials 4.
-(U) If I receive a revocation of 12 within 10 working days to begin derwill be made. • be deregistered; however, they must.
-Registration for a temporary pass. , prior to operating any POV, rivileges, the vehicle need not report to Pass and uthorized to drive AND there Signature Duty phone Date acknowledged Memo for Record: This letter was served by /S5R on START:REINSTATE: END:
+(U) If I receive a revocation of 12 months or more, I will report to Pass and Registration within 10 working days to begin deregistration of all my vehicles.
+The following exceptions will be made. a.
+(U) When the owner has been grante deregistered; however, they must, prior for a temporary pass. b.
+(U) In cases where the spouse or famone vehicle, the vehicle need not be determined to the control of the co • o drive AND there is only Signature Duty Phone Date Acknowledged Memo for Record: This letter was served byon Reports and Analysis START: END: REINSTATE: